 You're not going to be perfect, and do you know what? that's ok!

 My message to you is to be kind to yourself.
-Yes, learn more about areas you feel you lack knowledge in but remind yourself that you've never done this before.
-The very fact that you're even reading this blog states that you care about your child's development and the influence you will have on them, which is fantastic, and you're already a great parent just by simply being here.
+Yes, learn more about areas where you feel you lack knowledge but remind yourself that you've never done this before.
+The fact that you're even reading this blog states that you care about your child's development and the influence you will have on them, which is fantastic, and you're already a great parent just by simply being here.